2.3. Named Package¶

 Place the

-file in the appropriate package directory; andInclude a
+.javafile in the appropriate package directory; andInclude a

-statement at the top of the.java
+packagestatement at the top of the.javafile.

 2.3.1.
 Creating the Package Directories¶

-In this section, our named package will be called cs1302.hello
+In this section, our named package will be called cs1302.hello and we

-class inside of that package.
+will place the HelloWorld class inside of that package.
 Therefore, at

-the end of the section, the FQN for the class will be cs1302.hello.HelloWorld
+the end of the section, the FQN for the class will be cs1302.hello.HelloWorld.

-directory you created in the previous section is
+Remember, the src directory you created in the previous section is

 called the default package for source code.
 This directory serves